simplejarapp/artgallery/README.md

-#This is the project of artgallery
+#This is the project of artgallery.
+Shared with Lina and Evan.